 Vendor response codes identify the reasons that the service bureau approves (authorizes) or declines a credit card charge or deposit.
 The codes are assigned to each transaction by the service bureau when approving or declining the request.

 Vendors are companies who supply you with merchandise or services.
-A record must be established on the system for every vendor from whom you purchase merchandise.
+A record must be established on the system for every vendor from whom you purchase merchandise, or for whom you enter A/P invoices.

 Virtual stored value cards are virtual (non-physical) cards that you do not stock.
 Virtual stored value cards are automatically reserved on an order and express-billed during pick slip generation.
 During pick slip generation, the system also assigns a number to the virtual card.
 Once the card receives an approved activation from the service bureau, an email is sent to the recipient card holder on the order, notifying the customer that a stored value card has been purchased and providing the stored value card number and dollar amount to use as a form of payment.